corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/fast-feedback-with-the-simulator/kotlin-flow-test-code.md

 section_menu: corda-5-dev-preview2
 ---

-First the test class instantiates `MemberX500Name` for two actors. `MemberX500Name` is the primary way that identities are represented on a Corda [application Network](../../introduction/key-concepts.html#application-network). `MemberX500Name` has a state method `parse()` that turns the string representation of a members identity into a `MemberX500Name` object.
+First the test class instantiates `MemberX500Name` for two actors. `MemberX500Name` is the primary way that identities are represented on a Corda [application Network](../../introduction/key-concepts.html#application-network). `MemberX500Name` has a static method `parse()` that turns the string representation of a members identity into a `MemberX500Name` object.
 1. Set up Alice and Bob identities:
    ```kotlin
    MyFirstFlowTest {